Group shot WSC and MC

 Code of Conduct

-Melville Cares Code of Conduct identifies the values we hold as fundamental in our work and describes how these values translate into action.
+The Code of Conduct for Aged Care and Melville Cares Code of Conduct identify the values we hold as fundamental in our work and describe how these values translate into action.

 We are all responsible for our conduct in the workplace.
 We aim to encourage each other to uphold the principles and responsibilities outlined in our Code of Conduct and ensure that our behaviour is above reproach and able to withstand public scrutiny.
 Our clients, their families, carers and other users of Melville Cares services are foremost in our decisions and actions.